anartovich/register-apis/README.md

 2. Clone it to your machine where you run Axway API Management.
 FYI, for our testing we've used CentOS 7 machine with Axway API Management v.7.7.20220530 installed.

-3. Add your API specs in JSON format to the *./APIs* folder
+3. Add your API specs in JSON format to either `./APIs/mocked` or `./APIs/live` folder.
+It will depends on what would be a backend server: *mocked* (with Prism server) or *live* (pointing to the live URL)

 4. Modify the *`./config/script-config.json`* file with API Manager URL and user ID that has permissions to register APIs